FIVE metrics of circadian rhythm lighting

 which are centric in the luminaire and which are centric in human.

-The non-visual metrics of lightings are increasingly attracting attentions since the wellness lighting concept is getting more popular.
+The non-visual metrics of lightings are increasingly attracting attentions since the wellbeing lighting concept is getting more popular.
 Visual metrics are no longer enough to describe and measure the lighting based on human centric, and Yuji Lighting keeps following up with the latest research and technologies and will update the knowhow continually.

 Centric in the luminaire